 3. Unscheduled time off

-Here are some helpful tips for when your team is on vacation.
+Here are some helpful tips for when your team takes time off or is out on vacation.

 When you’re putting together your project plan, don’t overload your team members.
 They might be in the office for 40 hours a week, but that doesn’t mean they’re working on your projects for that many hours.